-LU and FI were concerned that this might constitute an undue interference with contractual freedom.
+FI was concerned that this might constitute an undue interference with contractual freedom.
 Several delegations (CZ, AT, LU) pointed to the need to align this with the rules in Article 77.
 The discussion on the exercise of data subjects rights should indeed take place in the context of Chapter VIII.